amirfounder/ml-studies-v3/README.md

 No setup needed (I think).
 This program should build out any additional directory structure as needed if it doesn't already exist.

+# ML Studies (for devs)

+## Design

+### Design Pattern
+The primary design pattern used here is the pipe and filter design patter.
+Every pipeline is a... pipeline and every worker is a filter.
+I added tasks and subtasks which are used for concurrency operations.
+*(See the `Decorators` section below for more details)*

+### Programming Paradigm
+The primary paradigm used here is functional programming.
+OOP is ONLY used for modeling data in this project.

 ## Entities: